 Wellington International Airport has earned itself a reputation for having one of the scariest runways in the world.
 It sometimes takes pilots multiple bumpy, hair-raising attempts to stick the landing.

 Its landing strip, which is nothing more than a short ribbon of asphalt, is flanked by water on either end and streaks through steep, rolling terrain, making it feel as though planes are sure to either plunge into the bay or crash into a hill.
-Because of its minute length, the airport isn’t equipped to handle large commercial aircraft.

 The short runway isn’t the only reason a trip to this airport can be so harrowing.
 Thanks to its location, Wellington is also incredibly windy.
 It’s right in the middle of a wind tunnel created by the mountains stretching across the top of the South Island and the bottom of the North Island.
 Air that would otherwise be blocked by the craggy land gets funneled across the Cook Strait.